need4swede/wiki-go/data/documents/plugins/mdm/remote-management/document.md

 For a setting present in several layers, Neptune uses this priority:

 1. Directly locked server value
-2. Member of the active Required Settings Profile, or a separately locked member of another active profile
+2. Explicitly locked member of the active Settings Profile, whether that profile is optional or Required
 3. Unseen one-time administrator push
 4. Device Override
 5. Active Settings Profile
 6. Regular synchronized setting

-A required profile is configured per user and device type: iPhone, iPad, Apple TV, or Mac.
-Matching devices stay on Auto and every setting included in the profile is read-only.
-A separate member lock can protect selected settings while a non-required profile is active.
-Removing the requirement or member lock reveals the personal setting or Device Override preserved underneath instead of retaining the managed value.
+A Required profile is configured per user and device type: iPhone, iPad, Apple TV, or Mac.
+Matching devices stay on Auto and cannot select or disable that profile, including for Free recipients.
+Its included settings remain customizable unless they have their own Lock.
+Member locks work the same way in optional profiles.
+Removing a requirement restores the user's earlier profile selection; removing a lock reveals the personal setting or Device Override preserved underneath.

+See [Required Profiles and Locked Settings](/plugins/mdm/server-profiles#required-profiles-and-locked-settings) for the four optional/Required and locked/unlocked combinations.

 Required targeting resolves by user and device class.
 It cannot select one physical iPhone independently from another iPhone signed in as the same user; every matching device in that class receives the requirement.

-An offline device continues enforcing the last Required policy and matching definition successfully reconciled for that server, user, and device class.
+An offline device continues using the last Required policy and matching definition successfully reconciled for that server, user, and device class.
 Neptune never treats a merely published or ordinarily assigned profile as Required, and it does not invent values if it has never verified the matching definition.
 Reconnecting reconciles changes or removal.
 Switching servers, accounts, backend generations, or device classes tears down the old session's managed overlay.

 On Apple TV, locked rows remain focusable so Siri Remote navigation can move through the page, but pressing Select cannot change them.
 Target devices label locked controls **Managed by Your Server**.
 Choosing **Allow User Changes** removes the policy and restores the preserved value.